sarath569/Password-strenght-detector/README.md

 The weights will be stored in results directory after training.

-To test the model run:
+To test the model, run:

 python3.11 predict_password_strenght.py path_where_weight_stored "password"